japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalog.md

 [TIP]
 ====
-Set `spark.sql.catalogImplementation` to `in-memory` when starting `spark-shell` to use link:spark-sql-InMemoryCatalog.adoc[InMemoryCatalog] external catalog.
+Set `spark.sql.catalogImplementation` to `in-memory` when starting `spark-shell` to use spark-sql-InMemoryCatalog.md[InMemoryCatalog] external catalog.

 [source, scala]
 ----